Costa Brava

 of the Costa Brava

-Further down, about forty kilometres from the French border, Empuriabrava is the seaside resort area dedicated to leisure tourism.
-Known as one of the largest residential marinas in the world. with 5,000 berths, it is a popular dream destination for water sports and skydiving enthusiasts, as it has an internationally renowned centre.
+Further down, about sixty kilometres from the French border, Empuriabrava is a seaside resort area dedicated to leisure tourism.
+With 5,000 berths, it is known as one of the largest residential marinas in the world.
+With an internationally renowned centre, it is a popular dream destination for water sports and skydiving enthusiasts.

-Another point of interest in the Bay of Rosas: L'Escala, which sees its population multiplied by ten in the summer.
+Another point of interest in the Bay of Rosas: L'Escala, which sees its population multiplied by five in the summer.
 Over the years, this small fishing village has grown into a popular seaside resort.
-It must be said that the town offers an ideal configuration with beautiful and extensive beaches and, on the other, an unspoiled wild coast with coves and its cliffs and marshes.
+It must be said that the town offers an ideal configuration with beautiful and extensive beaches and, on the other, an unspoiled wild coast with coves, cliffs, and marshes.

-L’Estartit, in the municipality of Torroella de Montgri, is the favourite spot for European divers, who are particularly attracted by the ocean floors of the Medes Islands.
-Lovers of old stones will probably prefer Pals, a beautiful medieval village located on Mont Aspire and surrounded by swamps.
-Located 5 km from the seaside resort, the historic centre conceals treasures such as the viewpoint of Pedra, the highest point to enjoy a breathtaking view of the surroundings.
+L’Estartit, in the municipality of Torroella de Montgri, is a favourite spot for European divers, who are particularly attracted by the ocean floors of Medes Islands.
+Lovers of old stones will probably prefer Pals, a beautiful medieval village found at the foothills of the Montgrí Masif.
+While many are drawn to the shores, venture out to historic centre treasures and visit the viewpoint of Pedra, which offers striking views of the surroundings.

 Lloret de Mar is another seaside resort renowned for both its beaches, coves and its historical heritage located in the southernmost part of the Costa Brava.
 The town is home to the superb Santa Clotilde gardens characterized by lush vegetation overlooking the sea and pines, lime trees, poplars and cypresses bordering the alleys.
-Perched on a cliff, between a Boadella beach and playa Fenals watchtower and mirador, these romantic Italian gardens have nothing to envy the famous botanical garden of Blanes.
+Perched on a cliff, between a Boadella beach and playa Fenals watchtower and mirador, these romantic Italian gardens are on par with the famous botanical garden of Blanes.

 Overhead view of a terracotta tiled roof with the ocean in the background.